vismaymanoj/cse15l-lab-reports-1/lab-report-1-week-2.md

 Then, you need to find your course-specific account for the class you are attending that is using ieng6.
 The 3 letter code is found here: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php).
 It may ask you to reset the password to the account in order to verify your identity.
 After the password is reset, it may take a while for the new password to take effect.
 <br/>

-Next, open up a new file by clicking "New File".
-Then, navigate to the top toolbar and select "Terminal" and "New Terminal".
+Next, navigate to the top toolbar and select "Terminal" and "New Terminal".
 This should open a terminal input at the bottom where you can issue the command:

-$ ssh cs15lwi22xxx@ieng6.ucsd.edu
+**$ ssh cs15lwi22xxx@ieng6.ucsd.edu**
 <br/>

 If this is your first time connecting to the server, you will get a message confirming if you are sure you would like to connect onto this server.
 Just put "yes" and don't ask questions.